-U.S. History Up Close: Colonial and Revolutionary America – CLOSED
+U.S. History Up Close: Colonial and Revolutionary America – GROUP 1

 This class is a detailed study of American History from the beginning of the Lost Colony through the end of the Revolutionary War.
 Students will use primary and secondary sources to examine the people events during the formation of the country.
 They will strive to see God’s hand in American History and attempt to put themselves in the footsteps of the men and women who were there.